 Linderhof features intricate woodwork, beautiful gardens, and paintings from various artists, including one of Madonna that once served as Leonardo da Vinci’s model.

 Make this a trip to remember with a full day tour including Neuschwanstein Castle, Linderhof Palace & Oberammergau Tour.
 Where you’ll first visit Linderhof Castle, and marvel at the French rococo-style castle inspired by Versailles itself and take some time to explore the immaculately manicured gardens.

 What to pack on your day tour to german castles

 Castles are some of Germany’s most arresting and enduring symbols, and a visit to at least one during your stay is a must.
-Exploring the majestic castles of Munich is an activity that can fill a day tour or even an overnight stay, and when completed, you will have gained a deeper understanding of medieval history.
+Exploring the majestic castles of Munich is an activity that can fill a day or even need an overnight stay.
+Gain a much deeper understanding of Bavarian history.

 - Wear comfortable walking shoes

 - Bring a camera to capture your memories

 - Bring snacks and a water bottle to stay hydrated

 - Make sure to bring the right weather protection

 - Research the history and unique features of the castles